-Have a small garden and need a small shed?
-Not a problem, with lots of compact designs on the market.
-What should you look for in a small garden shed?
-Well, small doesn't have to mean basic – as a bare minimum, it should have a couple of shelves.
-Better, fancier designs will have additional storage compartments in the roof or on the side, too.
+The best small sheds are designed to help you make the most of space in a small garden?
+There are lots of compact designs on the market, but what should you look for in a small garden shed?
+Well, small doesn't have to mean basic.
 From simple, classic designs to smarter, painted options, we have gathered the best small garden sheds in our buyer's guide.

 And if you need more space-saving solutions for your garden after choosing a shed, check out our 13 space saving garden storage ideas; find the best standard sized garden sheds in our buyer's guide, too.

 As a bare minimum, even the smallest of sheds should have a couple of shelves.
 Better, fancier designs will have additional storage compartments in the roof or on the side, too.
 And others will allow you to display pots on top.

 1. Choose a weatherproof, well-designed shed

 The Perugia Wooden Tool Shed by dCor design boasts a smart, curved design and waterproofing, including a waterproof roof.
 Built-in shelving will help you stay organised.
 Available at Wayfair.